A quick and spicy tomato vegetable soup inspired by the flavors of Puttanesca sauce.

 The soup itself is inspired by the flavors of the classic Italian Puttanesca sauce.
 It’s simple but warming stuff; filled with tomatoes, garlic, capers, olives and hearty pinch of red pepper for heat which makes for an intense and spicy bath for a hearty mix of broccoli, cauliflower, green beans and fennel.
 Tomato season is still some months ahead so jarred strained tomatoes stands in for fresh here quite nicely.

-Enriched with a nice fruity olive oil and intensely seasoned this spicy tomato soup delivers the utmost bang for your buck if you use frozen vegetables in place of fresh.
-Throw your seasonings into the pot with a little olive oil, add your vegetables and tomatoes, cover and simmer and less than 30 minutes later you have yourself a nice pot of soup that keeps beautifully for days in the fridge and is excellent for lunches or dinners when you’re short on time.
-Of course you can substitute whatever vegetables you have lying around your crisper drawer to suit your tastes.
+This vegetable soup delivers the utmost bang for your buck if you use frozen vegetables in place of fresh.
+Throw your seasonings into the pot with a little olive oil, add your vegetables and tomatoes, cover and simmer and less than 30 minutes later you have yourself a nice pot of soup that keep beautifully for days in the fridge and is excellent for lunches or dinners when you’re short on time.
+Here’s what you’ll need to make it:

 This bright lively soup is sure to bring warmth and comfort to even the chilliest of days.